 75% of all accidental deaths involving 16-19 year olds occur on the roads

-Young Driver Courses are offered to Year 12 and Year 13 students across the county.
+The virtual Young Driver & Passenger Course is offered to Year 12 and Year 13 students across the county.

 The four sessions are designed to influence the attitudes and behaviours of both young drivers and passengers who are currently over-represented in crash statistics.
 The sessions facilitated are: